-What is self-defense and defense of others in Colorado?
+When is self-defense allowed in Colorado?

 Note that physical force is not legally justified in either of the following three situations:

-A person provokes the other person to use unlawful physical force and with the intent to bring about physical injury or death to another person; or
+You provoke the other person to use unlawful physical force and with the intent to bring about physical injury or death to another person; or

 What is the Make My Day law (castle doctrine) in Colorado?

-The victim has reasonable grounds to believe that the intruder has committed an offense in the dwelling (aside from the intrusion), or that the intruder has committed — or intends to commit — an offense against a person or property (aside from the intrusion); and
+You have reasonable grounds to believe that the intruder has committed an offense in the dwelling (aside from the intrusion), or that the intruder has committed — or intends to commit — an offense against a person or property (aside from the intrusion); and

-Therefore, there is no express “duty to retreat” under Colorado law before a victim may implement deadly force for self-defense or defense of others in his/her dwelling.
-It does not matter even if the victim could escape the situation without causing anyone harm.
+Therefore, there is no express “duty to retreat” under Colorado law before you may implement deadly force for self-defense or defense of others in your dwelling.
+It does not matter even if you could escape the situation without causing anyone harm.3

 Can I use deadly force to prevent trespassing in Colorado?